bhochhi/spring-guide/README.md

 With regards to authorization, there are three main areas of interest: authorizing web requests. authorizing whether methods can be invoked, and authorizing access to individual access to individual domain object instances.

-To get started, let create a spring mvc web app and then add spring - security to secure certain pages.
+To get started, let create a spring mvc web app and then add spring-security to secure certain pages.
+Here is the final web application that integrates spring security as an demostration.